googleapis/google-cloud-cpp/release/README.md

 #### Update the version info

-Run any CMake-based build to update `google/cloud/internal/version_info.h`.
-If you do not feel like waiting for a build, make the corresponding change in `google/cloud/internal/version_info.h` manually.
+Run any CMake-based build to update `google/cloud/internal/version_info.h` and `MODULE.bazel`.
+If you do not feel like waiting for a build, make the corresponding changes in these files manually.

 #### Update CHANGELOG.md